NathanC55/tic-tac-toe-2/README.md

 ### Description

 Tic-Tac-Toe-2 is a class project that is a fresh take on the classic game of Tic-Tac-Toe.
 Players can experience the traditional rules with added twists for more dynamic play.
+You can not draw.
+Only 3 Xs or Os on the board.

 ---